IMPROVING THE LIVES OF ADULT CYSTIC FIBROSIS PATIENTS

 The purpose of the Spiritus Project is to provide various forms of direct, need-based financial assistance to adult cystic fibrosis patients in an effort to reduce stress and provide an improved quality of life.
-The initial focus of the Spiritus Project is to assist North Carolina-based cystic fibrosis patients whose primary care is delivered via the UNC Adult Cystic Fibrosis Center.
+The current focus of the Spiritus Project is to assist North Carolina-based cystic fibrosis patients whose primary care is delivered via the UNC Adult Cystic Fibrosis Center.

 Jessica Link noticed that small measures could have large impacts on the quality of life for fellow patients increasingly during her cystic fibrosis-related hospitalizations in her later years.
 Her compassion to create a better life for other adult cystic fibrosis patients led her to develop the concept for this project.
 She landed on the "spiritus" name as it symbolized both the painful reality of breathing with the unyielding optimism with which she faced life.
 Jessica believed in this endeavor so much that she acquired the personalized license plate "SPIRITUS" for her car.

 In keeping with the theme of breath and spirit, Jessica often cited a quote attributed to Ralph Waldo Emerson: